BARNABAS: The Forgotten Apostle

 Script Log Line

 When a preacher's wife mysterioulsy dies, he quickly marries his lover.
-But his abused daughter's unwanted baby threatens his phony reputation.
+But his abused daughter's unwanted baby threatens his phony reputation and leads to a reckoning.

 Young Darlene lives in fear wondering when her preacher father, Earle will beat her again.
 Her only comfort is in the love and little protection her mother can give her.
 When her mom mysteriously falls and breaks her neck, suspicion surrounds Earle.
 But the small southern 1950s mill community has learned to turn a blind eye to the “Preacher Man’s” moods.
 He quickly remarries his mistress and Darlene’s life becomes almost unbearable.
 Her stepmother destroys every vestige of her mother’s possessions and memory from their home.
 And when her father and stepmother have a baby together, Darlene becomes a real-life Cinderella.